systemd/systemd/docs/CONTAINER_INTERFACE.md

    (that file overrides whatever is pre-initialized by the container manager).

-2. Make sure to pre-mount `/proc/`, `/sys/`, and `/sys/fs/selinux/` before invoking systemd, and mount `/proc/sys/`, `/sys/`, and `/sys/fs/selinux/` read-only in order to prevent the container from altering the host kernel's configuration settings.
-(As a special exception, if your container has network namespaces enabled, feel free to make `/proc/sys/net/` writable). systemd and various other subsystems (such as the SELinux userspace) have been modified to behave accordingly when these file systems are read-only.
+2. Make sure to pre-mount `/proc/`, `/sys/`, and `/sys/fs/selinux/` before invoking systemd, and mount `/sys/`, `/sys/fs/selinux/` and `/proc/sys/` read-only (the latter via e.g. a read-only bind mount on itself) in order to prevent the container from altering the host kernel's configuration settings.
+(As a special exception, if your container has network namespaces enabled, feel free to make `/proc/sys/net/` writable.
+If it also has user, ipc, uts and pid namespaces enabled, the entire `/proc/sys` can be left writable). systemd and various other subsystems (such as the SELinux userspace) have been modified to behave accordingly when these file systems are read-only.
    (It's OK to mount `/sys/` as `tmpfs` btw, and only mount a subset of its